If you're looking for search syntax and terminology see our article on advanced search.

 - Details on the metadata returned in your search results

 - Tips on how to find data related to a dataset, project, person, or organization

 Sometimes entering a simple string in the search bar--even with powerful filtering ability backing it--isn't enough to find what you need.
 For the times you need even more pin-point accuracy and complexity in your search terms we have a robust set of logical and data.world-specific operators to help you out.
-For a comprehensive list of all the ways you can complicate your searches see the article Using search.
+For a comprehensive list of all the ways you can complicate your searches see the article on advanced search terms.

 Once you have a reasonable list of results from your search, what are some things to consider when evaluating their appropriateness for your project?
-You can find some pointers about qualifying the data you find in the article Evaluating data from search results.
+You can find some pointers about qualifying the data you find in our article on evaluating data from search results.